medlaare/delta-neutral-strategy/README.md

 - Consider factors like gas costs and market volatility when determining the rebalancing frequency.

 # How It works
-Implementing a Delta Neutral Strategy using DeFi protocols like Compound Finance or Aave involves leveraging the lending and borrowing functionalities offered by these platforms.
-Below is a simplified example of how you might construct a Delta Neutral Strategy using Compound Finance on the Ethereum network:
+Implementing a delta-neutral strategy using DeFi protocols, such as Compound Finance or Aave, involves leveraging the lending and borrowing functionalities offered by these platforms.
+Below is a simplified example of how you might construct a delta-neutral strategy using Compound Finance on the Arbitrum, Ethereum, Polygon (Matic) networks.

 ## Components: